nicolaitious/brewery-lister/README.md

 ## Key Features and Architecture

 * GenericTable.tsx (reusable table component)
     The GenericTable.tsx component is the core reusable table used for displaying brewery data.
 It supports:
-- Dynamic columns (configurable via props)
+    - Dynamic columns (configurable via props).
-- Sorting (sortable columns, configurable via props)
+    - Sorting (sortable columns, configurable via props).
     - Search filtering (searchable columns, configurable via props)
     - Pagination
     - Links instead of plain text in the case of "website_url" keys

 * BreweryList.tsx (Feature-Specific Table)
 This component fetches brewery data from an API, applies client-side filtering, and renders it using GenericTable.tsx.

 * Optimized API Handling
     - 1-second artificial delay for the loader to be visible.
     - Error handling to display message if fetching fails (with a fun little pun at the moment 😅).
     - Filters API results to only include "micro" breweries before rendering.

 * Dark Theme (Custom Theming)
     The system uses a custom Material UI dark theme, with styling overrides for:
     - Rounded elements
     - Static container widths
     - Scrollable table body (not the whole table)
     - Hover effects for better UX